MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 **Recommended steps**

-Configure your environment to remove any factors that might be causing slowness during sign-in, such as firewalls or forward proxy chaining, which connects two or more proxy servers to navigate to the intended page.
-You may have other external factors affecting the slowness.
+Configure your environment to remove any factors that might be causing slowness during sign-in.
+For example, you might have firewalls or forward proxy chaining configured, which connects two or more proxy servers to navigate to the intended page.
+You may also have other external factors affecting the slowness.

 1. Identify whether proxy chaining is occurring in your environment.
 1. Remove any forward proxies where possible.